Sander Berge: Early career

-Berge was born in Bærum, Viken.
-He started his career playing youth football for Asker Fotball, making his senior debut in the end of the 2013 season for the team then playing in the Norwegian 2. divisjon.
-He joined top flight team Vålerenga before the 2015 season.
-Berge made his league debut coming off the bench against Sandefjord on 11 July 2015 and his first league start against Rosenborg, quickly establishing himself as a key player for the club.
+Berge was born in Bærum, Akershus.
+He started his career playing youth football for Asker, making his senior debut in the end of the 2013 season for the team then playing in the Norwegian 2. divisjon.
+He joined top flight team Vålerenga before the 2015 season and made his debut at the age of 17, scoring the opening goal of an 8–0 win over Lokomotiv Oslo in the first round of the Norwegian Cup.

+Berge made his league debut for Vålerenga as a substitute against Sandefjord on 11 July 2015 and his first league start against Rosenborg on 16 August.
+He became established as a regular starter in the 2016 season and was named as the Norwegian league's young player of the year.

-On 2 January 2017, he signed a four-year contract with K.R.C.
-Genk.
-He made his first team league debut on 21 January as a substitute in the 0–1 win away against Eupen.
-He earned his first start and full match against Royal Excel Mouscron on 17 February in a 1–0 win at home, becoming an integral part of the team for the remaining season, which included an impressive run in the Europa League, ending in the quarter finals against Celta Vigo.
+On 2 January 2017, he signed a four-year contract with Genk.
+He made his first team league debut on 21 January as a substitute in the 1–0 win away against Eupen.
+He earned his first start and full match against Mouscron on 17 February in a 1–0 win at home, becoming an integral part of the team for the remaining season, which included an impressive run in the Europa League, ending in the quarter finals against Celta Vigo.

+During the 2018–19 season, Berge made 28 appearances as Genk won the Belgian championship.

+Berge made his UEFA Champions League debut in a 6–2 loss to RB Salzburg on 17 September 2019.
+On 30 December, he was named by UEFA in the Champions League breakthrough team for 2019.

 Sheffield United

 On 30 January 2020, Berge signed for Premier League club Sheffield United, becoming the club's record signing.
-He joined on a four-and-a-half year contract.
+He joined on a four-and-a-half-year contract.
 On 2 July 2020, Berge scored his first goal for Sheffield United in a 3–1 win against Tottenham Hotspur.

+On 17 December 2020, Berge suffered an injury in a 3–2 loss to Manchester United which led to him missing the majority of the 2020–21 Premier League season as Sheffield United were relegated to the EFL Championship.

+During the 2022–23 season, Berge contributed six goals as Sheffield United were promoted back to the Premier League.

+Burnley

+On 9 August 2023, Berge signed for Premier League club Burnley.
+Two days later, he made his debut for the team in their 3–0 loss to Manchester City in the opening game of the 2023–24 season.
+His first goal for the club came in a 4–0 EFL Cup win over Salford City on 26 September 2023.

+Berge scored his first Premier League goal for Burnley in a 2–0 win at Fulham on 23 December 2023.

+Fulham

+On 22 August 2024, Berge signed for Premier League side Fulham on a five-year deal for £20 million plus £5 million in add-ons.
+The club has the option to extend his contract by 12 months within the deal.